 In 2009/10 the Council achieved Elected Member Charter Status and, while not renewing the status this year the Council has continued to show the commitment to Member Development developed during this exercise.
 The Council is committed to developing and supporting elected members.
 The processes put in place to achieve the Charter have helped the Council adopt a structured approach to Councillor Development and to build elected member capacity.
-This is particularly important given the ever changing skills and competencies essential to fulfil the requirements of being a councillor and to deal with the influx of new Members as a result of all our elections in May 2015.
+This is particularly important given the ever changing skills and competencies essential to fulfil the requirements of being a councillor.

 As part of the commitment to the Member training programme, attendance is registered and monitored.
-During 2016/17, Members attended 14 specific events and also attended additional courses and conferences.
+During 2017/18, Members attended 15 specific events and also attended additional courses and conferences.
 Details of the events and attendance levels are set out in the table below: